shopware/docs/guides/plugins/apps/shipping-methods.md

 You can activate the shipping method by default.
 Possible values for active are `true` or `false`

 - true: Activates the shipping method
-- false: The shipping method is deactivated.
-Alternatively, you can simply leave out active
+- false: Deactivates the shipping method.
+Alternatively, you can leave out active

 ```xml
 // manifest.xml